sudara/melatonin_blur/README.md

 * Using benchmark averages obscure outliers (and outliers matter, especially in dsp, but even in UI).
 * Results differ on different machines.

 So, here are some cherry-picked benchmarks.
 Here, the Windows machine is an AMD Ryzen 9 and the mac is a M1 MacBook Pro.
-In all cases, the image dimensions are square (e.g. 50x50px) and the times are averaged over 100 runs.
+In all cases, the image dimensions are square (e.g. 50x50px) and the times are `µs` (microseconds, or a millionth of a second) averaged over 100 runs.
+That means that when you see a number like 1000, it means 1ms.
 Please open issues if you are seeing discrepancies or want to contribute to the benchmarks.

 ### Cached Drop Shadows